d9pouces/Moneta/doc/source/installation.rst

 Apache
 ------

-I only present the installation with Apache, but an installation behind nginx should be similar.
+Only the Apache installation is presented, but an installation behind nginx should be similar.
-You cannot use different server names for browsing your mirror.
-If you use `moneta.example.org` in the configuration, you cannot use its IP address to access the website.
+Only the chosen server name (like `moneta.example.org`) can be used for accessing your site.
+For example, you cannot use its IP address.

 .. code-block:: bash

     SERVICE_NAME=moneta.example.org
     sudo apt-get install apache2 libapache2-mod-xsendfile
-    sudo a2enmod headers proxy proxy_http
+    sudo a2enmod headers proxy proxy_http xsendfile
     sudo a2dissite 000-default.conf
     # sudo a2dissite 000-default on Debian7
     cat << EOF | sudo tee /etc/apache2/sites-available/moneta.conf